 It's a good idea to focus on paying off your high-interest debt before you consider ramping up on investing.
 This is because if you have high-interest debt the cost of your interest payments may far exceed the return on your investment.

-For instance, if you have a credit card that has a 19% interest rate, then it makes more sense to pay off that debt as soon as you can, given that average long term rate of return on the stock market is ~8% to 10%.
+For instance, if you have a credit card that has a 19% interest rate, then it makes more sense to pay off that debt as soon as you can, given that the average long-term rate of return on the stock market is ~8% to 10%.
 Obviously, your rate of return could be much high but you want to avoid speculating or trying to time the market.

 4. Learn how to budget and live within your means

 Living within your means is the key to building wealth.
-It also means you eliminate having to leverage debt in order to live your life—no more using credit cards to pay your bills.
+It also means you eliminate having to leverage debt to live your life—no more using credit cards to pay your bills.

 Wondering how to prepare for a recession and live within your means?
 Learn how to budget and determine what budgeting style works best for you.
-Your budget will help you track your expenses in comparison to what you earn and will highlight areas you can cut back on.
+Your budget will help you track your expenses compared to what you earn and highlight areas you can cut back on.